-Panels must be hand folded flat (90°) for 3" with a hand tool to allow the outside closure to be installed.
-Place Tri-Bead tape sealer across full width of panels, including under panel seams at ridge.
-Center of tape sealer should be $1\frac{1}{2}$ " from end of panels.
+Panels must be seamed before closures can be installed.
+Install Tri-Bead tape sealer across full width of panels, including under panel seams at ridge.
+Center of tape sealer should be 11⁄2" from end of panels.

 Field cut the end of the outside closure that fits to the open side of the panel seam.
 Notch and bend the vertical leg of the closure above the end tab back to the dimple formed into the closure.
 It is important that the closures fit tight to the panel seams to prevent the need for excess urethane sealant at this location.